 Zoning Process Improvements

 In addition to recommendations on the Comprehensive Plan, the discussions of the Comprehensive Plan Review Committee (CPRC) led to various zoning process improvements.
-These improvements are intended to make information on zoning change requests more accessible and transparent to the public.
-These include a new zoning case alert system (coming soon!), enhancements to the city website, improvements to zoning notices, and more.
+These improvements make information on zoning change requests more accessible and transparent to the public.
+These include a new zoning case alert system, enhancements to the city website, improvements to zoning notices, and more.
 Browse the information below to learn more!

-The Zoning Case Alert System will allow residents to sign up and receive email alerts when a new zoning application has been submitted in pre-selected ZIP codes.
-The system is still in testing and is anticipated to be rolled out to the public in late 2021.
+The Zoning Case Alert System allows residents to sign up and receive email alerts when a new zoning application has been submitted in pre-selected ZIP codes.
+Click here to sign-up to receive alerts!

 Updated 'Active Zoning Cases' Webpage